fractalide/fractalide/README.md

 Subnets are meant to be executed by the [Fractalide Virtual Machine](https://github.com/fractalide/fractalide/tree/master/fvm).

-The repository consists of `components`, `contracts`, `subnets`, `build support` and a Fractalide CI service which serves components and subnets.
+The repository consists of `rustfbp`, `components`, `contracts`, `subnets`, `build support`, `Fractalide Virtual Machine` and a Fractalide CI service which serves components and subnets.

 ### Components
 Implemented in [Rust](https://www.rust-lang.org/) components have [capnproto](https://capnproto.org/) `contracts` for each input and output.
 Components do one thing, do it well, and are highly reusable.
+All components are licensed as MPLv2.

 Things to be aware of when implementing components:
 * Your component will be named according to the file hierarchy it sits in by [genName](https://github.com/fractalide/fractalide/blob/master/components/development/parser/fbp/lexical/default.nix#L4).